Celtic rock: Scotland

-There were already strong links between Irish and Scottish music by the 1960s, with Irish bands like the Chieftains touring and outselling the native artists in Scotland.
+There has long been strong links between Irish and Scottish music.
 The adoption of folk rock produced groups including the JSD Band and Spencer's Feat.
 Out of the wreckage of the latter in 1974, was formed probably the most successful band in this genre, combining Irish and Scottish personnel to form Five Hand Reel.
 Two of the most successful groups of the 1980s emerged from the dance band circuit in Scotland.
 From 1978, when they began to release original albums, Runrig produced highly polished Scottish folk rock, including the first commercially successful album with the all Gaelic Play Gaelic in 1978.
-From the 1980s Capercaillie combined Scottish folk music, electric instruments and haunting vocals to considerable success.
+From the 1980s, Capercaillie combined Scottish folk music, electric instruments and haunting vocals to considerable success.
 Scottish Band the Waterboys became a well known Celtic rock band during the 1980s with the release of albums such as This Is the Sea and Fisherman's Blues.
 They also incorporated folk elements into their music.
 One of Scotland's most commercially successful and fondly-remembered rock acts, Big Country, also incorporated the influence of traditional Scottish music into their songs.
 While bagpipes had become an essential element in Scottish folk bands, they were much rarer in folk rock outfits, but were successfully integrated into their sound by Wolfstone from 1989, who focused on a combination of highland music and rock.